Bringing Good, Clean Food to New Orleans and Jefferson, LA Residents

 Amanda Carpiniello – Cyber Guru

-Amanda joined the HK Nola team as General Manager in 2014.
-She currently oversees marketing, human resources and building relationships with customers and catering clients.
+Amanda joined our team as General Manager in 2014.
+She currently oversees marketing, human resources, building relationships with customers and catering clients, and event planning.
 Amanda moved to New Orleans with her High School sweetheart and military husband in 2013.
-Originally from sunny South Florida, she never anticipated a move to the culture-heavy city that is New Orleans.
-As an advocate for healthy eating and living, Amanda is proud to be a part of such a forward-thinking company that uses organic and local ingredients whenever possible.
+Originally from sunny South Florida, she never anticipated a move to the culture-heavy city that is New Orleans, but she embraced the cultural shift and found a team she's proud to be on.
+As an advocate for healthy eating and living, Amanda is excited to be a part of such a forward-thinking company that uses organic and local ingredients whenever possible.